 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This science fiction, romance is a paperback edition that was published by Berkley Trade on July 6, 2010 and has 340 pages.
+science fiction, romance that was published by Berkley Trade on July 6, 2010 and has 340 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)